phptgcalls/LiveProto/docs/en/invoking.md

 # Invoking

-?> Note, Here we want to explain to you how exactly you can use raw [functions](en/functions.md) and directly exchange your requests between your client and Telegram servers.
+?> Note, Here we want to explain to you how exactly you can use raw [functions](https://tl.liveproto.dev/#/method) and directly exchange your requests between your client and Telegram servers

 ---